limavadakara/CV/README.md

 This role also involved making clear and quick technical decisions below the high level architectural recommendations when the technical teams had questions/challenges/blocks/constraints.
 Some of the decisions amoung others were about -
-- Type of services to be built/used(Microservices Vs enterprise style SOA services)
+- Type of services to be built/used(Microservices Vs enterprise style SOA services hosted on the Enterprise Service Bus)
 - Customising a package Vs using it vanilla and changing the process or shifting the responsibility for a functionality to another system
 - Data that specific systems should hold so that the end-to-end works,
 - Which system masters what data and how can it be retrieved when required,